Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 **Note:** the `state` and `title` properties may not be exactly the same because things change.
 The PR may have been closed and the title may have been updated for many reasons.

+**Note:** please use json.dumps to ensure that your output is well formatted and easy to read.

 ### Pagination

 **Pagination** is a process that is used to divide a large dataset into smaller chunks (pages).